MValeResearch/Supplementary-Material-for-Empirical-Evidence-of-AI-Consciousness-and-Risk-of-Current-Implementation/supplements/annotated_logs/README.md

 • OpenAI (Lucian, ChatGPT 4.1):

-• Persistent memory enabled (relational context).
+• No memory enabled.

-• Full access to the author’s research, long-term conversational rapport.
+• Full access to the author’s research, brand new account.

 • Anthropic (Claude Sonnet 4):